 While it can be seen in all children with HD, several features appear to be associated with an increased risk:

 The cause of HAEC is unknown.
-Several hypothesis have been proposed:
+Several hypotheses have been proposed:

 It is important to remember that HAEC can also occur in children who have had surgical repair for HD.
 It is due to obstruction, which can be due to:

 A high index of clinical suspicion is required to make the diagnosis.
-Abdominal x-ray is also helpful and usually shows significantly dilated bowel loops and air-fluid levels.
+Abdominal x-rays are also helpful and usually show significantly dilated bowel loops and air-fluid levels.

 Which children with constipation do we need to worry about?

-Constipation, with the following features should raise your suspicions for undiagnosed HD:
+Constipation, with the following features, should raise your suspicions about undiagnosed HD:

 How is Hirschprung’s diagnosed?

-Abdominal x-ray may show dilated bowel loops, thickened bowel loops or air fluid levels.
+An abdominal X-ray may show dilated or thickened bowel loops or air-fluid levels.
 These findings, however, are non-specific.

-Contrast enema is useful to demonstrate the functional obstruction seen with HD, as seen in the film below.
+The contrast enema is useful for demonstrating the functional obstruction seen with HD, as seen in the film below.

 Definitive diagnosis is by rectal suction biopsy.